 Mei Xiang and Tian Tian are the National Zoo's second pair of giant pandas.
 Both were born at the China Research and Conservation Center for the Giant Panda in Wolong, Sichuan Province.
-They are together for most of the day.
+Giant pandas are solitary in the wild.
+Mei Xiang and Tian Tian live separately from each other, though their enclosures are next to each other and they can see each other through a mesh "howdy window" if they choose.
 It can be hard to tell the adult giant pandas apart, but Mei Xiang and Tian Tian do have a few differences, which are described below.

 Tian Tian (t-YEN t-YEN), the male, was born on August 27, 1997.
 His name means "more and more."
 Tian Tian has black "knee socks."
 The black band across his shoulders narrows in the middle.
 His eye patches are shaped like kidney beans, and he has two black dots across the bridge of his nose.
 He weighs about 264 pounds.